 Grace Goldstein, Chief Operating Officer of the Carcinoid Cancer Foundation, serves as Chairperson of the WNCAD Alliance’s Executive Committee.
 The Executive Committee members, marked with an asterisk above, are Tore Aasbu, Pierrette Breton, Agneta H-Franzen, Teodora Kolarova, John Leyden, and Maia Sissons.

-Join our efforts to promote NET cancer awareness by downloading the zebra cartoon and sharing the zebra story to make NET cancers better understood throughout the world!
+Join our efforts to promote NET cancer awareness by sharing the zebra story to make NET cancers better understood throughout the world!

 If you don’t suspect it, you can’t detect it!